rustwasm/wasm-pack/docs/src/tutorials/npm-browser-packages/getting-started/manual-setup.md

 # Manual Setup

 ⚠️ This is not the recommended way to start a `wasm-pack` project!
-If you ended up here by mistake, go check out our recommended project start, [Using A Template].
+If you ended up here by mistake, go check out our [recommended project start][template].

-[Using A Template]: using-a-template.md
+[template]: ../getting-started.html

 ### Step 1: Create a New Rust Library Project